gwu-libraries/sfm-ui/docs/userguide.rst

 Exporting your Data
 -------------------

 In order to access the data in a collection, you will need to export it.

-With normal exports, you are able to download your data in several formats, including Excel (.xlsx) and Comma Separated Value (.csv) files, which can be loaded into spreadsheet or data analytic software.
+You are able to download your data in several formats, including Excel (.xlsx) and Comma Separated Values (.csv), which can be loaded into a spreadsheet or data analytic software.

 To export:
   * At the top of the individual collection, click *Export*.